Kinetic evolution and correlation of fluctuations in an expanding quark gluon plasma: Introduction

-We have adopted a similar approach here to study the spatial anisotropy implemented by introducing a deviation, $\delta f(x,p,t)$ in the equilibrium distribution function, $f^{(0)}(p)$.
-The bulk in equilibrium evolves via relativistic hydrodynamics and the evolution of the fluctuations over the equilibrated system, $\delta f$ is treated within the ambit of BTE.
-In contrast to this the propagation of perturbation has been studied using hydrodynamics in~\cite{pstaig} (see also~\cite{apm}). $\delta f$ may be used to estimate the fluctuations in various thermodynamical quantities as we will see below.
-In the present work the equilibrated background is assumed to be quark gluon plasma (QGP) expected to be produced in heavy ion collision at relativistic energies (HICRE).
+The fluctuations in the position of nucleons (with finite size) in the colliding nuclei lead to lumpiness in the spatial distribution of initial energy density of the system formed in Relativistic Heavy Ion Collisions Experiments (RHIC-E).
+The fluctuation in energy density may also originate due to the energy deposition by the propagation of energetic partons produced in the early stage of the RHIC-E. These fluctuations may lead to observable effects similar as temperature fluctuation in CMBR.
+We have adopted an approach similar to the one followed to study the fluctuation in CMBR.
+We study the evolution of perturbations by introducing a deviation, $\delta f(x,p,t)$ in the equilibrium distribution function, $f^{(0)}(p)$.
+The bulk in equilibrium evolves via relativistic hydrodynamics and the evolution of the fluctuations over the equilibrated expanding background, $\delta f$ is treated within the ambit of BTE.
+In contrast to this the propagation of perturbation has been studied using hydrodynamics in Refs.~\cite{pstaig,UW,kapusta,ripples,apm}. . $\delta f$ may be used to estimate the fluctuations in various thermodynamical quantities as we will see below.
+In the present work the equilibrated background is assumed to be quark gluon plasma (QGP) expected to be produced in RHIC-E.